 The operational style of the Sony PCM-3348 is preserved for the Sony PCM-3348HR, allowing users of the Sony PCM-3348 to operate the Sony PCM-3348HR without any special training or preparation in advance.

-DASH Synchronization
+DASH Synchronisation

 DABK-3343HR: 20-bit A/D D/A Convertor Board Pack

 The Sony PCM-3348HR will frequently be used in conjunction with mixing consoles, such as the Sony OXF-R3, which already incorporate high resolution A/D and D/A conversion.
 For this reason, convertor boards for the Sony PCM-3348HR are provided separately as the optional DABK-3343HR A/D D/A Convertor Board Pack.
-The DABK-3343HR consists of twelve A/D D/A convertor boards, each board having a four channel capability, and the complete set of boards can be installed into the slots provided inside the front doors of the main unit.
+The DABK-3343HR consists of twelve A/D D/A convertor boards, each board having a four-channel capability, and the complete set of boards can be installed into the slots provided inside the front doors of the main unit.

 Enhanced Performance